 Particular challenges are posed by the prospect that changes will need to be made to reconfigure the systems for which state transportation agencies are responsible.
 Evolution of technology and travel demand are giving rise to new transport modes and changing the utilization of infrastructure.
 Such concepts as “right sizing,” “performance-based practical design,” and “complete streets” reflect a broad rethinking of our societal goals and measures of system performance.
 Research is needed to inform state transportation agency decision makers’ understanding of how our concepts of system performance are evolving and to develop a framework and guidelines agencies can use in their system-management decision-making.
 An ultimate product of such research, possibly looking beyond the current project, may be a comprehensive, sustainability- and data-based tradeoff analysis tool or set of tools to facilitate transportation project level decision-making and system adaptation and in a resource-constrained and rapidly transforming socio-economic context.

-NCHRP Project 20-126 generally is intended to undertake research to assist state transportation agencies and others to understand and address the issues raised by CIHS and CIT2019 as they relate to an agency.
-As an early phase of this research, the objectives of NCHRP Project 20-126(02) are to develop and present an analytical framework and guidelines for multifaceted decision-making to support state transportation agencies in fulfilling their missions and ensuring that future system performance supports our nation’s prosperity and well-being.
+The objectives of NCHRP Project 20-126(02) were to develop and present an analytical framework and guidelines for multifaceted decision-making to support state transportation agencies in fulfilling their missions and ensuring that future system performance supports our nation’s prosperity and well-being.
 The project will entail delivery of at least the following products:

 A critical review of TRB and other literature on research and development activities on the evolution of definitions and measures of performance as the term is applied to management of transportation systems by state transportation agencies and trends that may influence these definitions and measures over the next 10 to 20 years.